asciinema/asciinema-player/README.md

 ## License

-Copyright &copy; 2011-2016 Marcin Kulik.
+Copyright &copy; 2011-2017 Marcin Kulik.

-All code is licensed under the GPL, v3 or later.
+All code is licensed under the Apache License, Version 2.0.
 See LICENSE file for details.